revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-When a file is written to the HDFS, it is replicated to multiple core nodes.
-When you see this error, it means that the NameNode daemon does not have any available DataNode instances to write the data to in HDFS.
-In other words, block replication is not taking place.
+When a file is written to the HDFS, it is replicated to multiple core nodes.When you see this error, it means that the NameNode daemon does not have any available DataNode instances to write the data to in HDFS.In other words, block replication is not taking place.

 </details>
 </blockquote>

 ---

-38. How Avro Serialization work in Hadoop Platform?
+38.How Avro Serialization work in Hadoop Platform?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)